pjlapray/Energy_balance_in_SFA/README.md

 This can be unzipped with the password "energy_2016"

-If using, please cite as follows (Thanks !):
+If using, please cite the paper "Energy balance in Spectral Filter Array camera design" (Thanks !).
+The bibtex contents is as follows:

 @Article{Lapray2017,
 author="Lapray, Pierre-Jean